alieneclectic/cursor-helper/README.md

 3. The rule updates the context alert flag file
 4. Extension detects the alert
 5. You get notified to take action (e.g., start a new chat, summarize, etc.)

+**File Confirmation Alerts:**
+1. Add the file confirmation rule to Cursor Settings
+2. When Cursor asks for permission to edit a file, the rule executes
+3. The rule updates the file confirmation flag file
+4. Extension detects the alert
+5. You get notified that Cursor needs your attention for a file edit!

 ## 🔊 Sound Support